 Disbursement Schedule

-Financial Aid Disbursement – Spring 2026
+Financial Aid Disbursement – Summer 2026

-This page explains when Spring 2026 financial aid is scheduled to disburse and what needs to be completed before funds can be released.
+This page explains when Summer 2026 financial aid is scheduled to disburse and what needs to be completed before funds can be released.
 Disbursements depend on active enrollment, eligibility, and completion of all required steps.

 Enrollment Freeze Date

-April 27, 2026 (11:59 p.m.)
+July 14, 2026 (11:59 p.m.)

 After the freeze date